masasam/dotfiles/README.md

 Why Arch linux ?

-- As long as it does not break by rolling release, it does not have to be reinstalled
+- Unless your PC breaks, arch linux is a rolling release so you do not have to reinstall it.
   Even if it gets broken, I made a Makefile so I can return in half an hour and it's unbeatable

 - Server can be in CentOS, but if the development environment is not up to date it is hard